 Collaborating with academics is important to The National Archives and we welcome applications to partner external research projects.
 However, due to limited resources we are unable to support every application we receive.
 Therefore we hold regular Grants Panel meetings to discuss new proposals and their benefits to The National Archives.
-The Panel base their decisions on two sets of research priorities - the organisational priorities and the historical priorities.
-Please review these priorities and consider them when approaching The National Archives for support.

 The National Archives does not supply archive services with formal letters of support for funding bids or other related purposes.
-If you are from an archives go to our Using Advisory Letters section to find out more from our Archives Sector Development department.
+If you are from an archive, go to our Using Advisory Letters section to find out more from our Archives Sector Development department.

 For those intending to create web or digital outputs as a result of their research projects, we ask that academic colleagues think carefully about appropriate digital standards and metadata creation so that created resources can easily be transferred and sustained.
 The National Archives is happy to discuss draft proposals in this area, and would appreciate being involved in the early stages in planning on these issues.
 Please email firstname.lastname@example.org for further information.